 - And you want to get it done quickly, usually in about 3 weeks from the date of filing

-IMPORTANT: After you submit your information, you will receive a an email asking you to confirm that you did request for me to contact you.
+IMPORTANT: After you submit your information, you will receive a an email asking you to confirm that you did request for me to contact you to provide you more information about getting your divorce done quickly.
 Please confirm so I can call you.
 Thank you.